abpframework/abp/docs/en/Modules/cms-kit/Comment-System.md

 ### MVC UI

 The comment system provides a commenting widget to allow users to send comments to resources on public websites.
-You can simply place the widget to the like below.
+You can simply place the widget on a page like below.

 ```csharp
 @await Component.InvokeAsync(typeof(CommentingViewComponent), new